neel04/my-website/content/projects/ASURA/index.md

 This can be done through other, more elegant formulations.

-For example, one could naively imagine an attention-like mechanism except applied depthwise - treating each layers' weights as a token in the sequence and matching against our "key" - the adapter's latent.
+For example, one could naively imagine an attention-like mechanism except applied depthwise — treating each layer's weights as a token in the sequence and matching against our "key" — the adapter's latent.

 This would treat it as a more classical match & retrieval problem wherein we consume the adapter information and previous latent, producing a weighted combination of each neuron's outputs. ([Hopfield](https://arxiv.org/abs/2008.02217) networks?)

-One can easily imagine approximations to this mechanism performing very well.
+One can easily imagine approximations to this mechanism performing well by better matching adapter selection to subcircuit activation.
 Given more work in MechInter and especially studying how circuits form in DNNs, perhaps this would be a viable direction in the future.

 - **Score Function:** UTs have a weak correspondence with traditional diffusion models.
 Is there a lens via which we can view each recursive iteration?
-If we take the conventional score‑function theoretical POV, are there any specific inductive biases/constraints/priors we can impose on each iteration to make it more amenable to scaling and improve performance?
+If we take the conventional score‑function perspective, are there any specific inductive biases/constraints/priors we can impose on each iteration to make it more amenable to scaling and improve performance?

 Is there an equivalence that allows us to unify the fixed‑point DEQ formulation and diffusion models to reap both their benefits without resorting to solvers or expensive denoising‑based sampling procedures?

 - **Holy Grail:** Training UTs is often a sore point for many since in practice it's expensive.
-Could we perhaps train vanilla LLMs with some specific recipe to embed certain inductive biases that make it easier to convert them to a recursive architecture later on?
+Could we perhaps train vanilla LLMs with some specific recipe to embed certain inductive biases that make it easier to convert them into a recursive architecture later on?

 We know Knowledge acquisition isn't hard - so if we're completely focusing on reasoning it doesn't make sense to start afresh.
 If we can transfer most of the knowledge from vanilla LMs into recursive architectures, it would provide an easy boost for pre-training and make them cheap enough to scale.

 - **Adaptive Time-Computation:** Extending these models to unbounded iterations is a hard problem.
 Only a handful of works have attempted [^13] to do so and have (somewhat) succeeded.

 However, it's clear that latent-adaptive computation unlocks a lot of benefits for reasoning.
-There are powerful ideas, such as parallel-time adaptive computation and MCTS-styled approaches that might unlock as *we* adopt this paradigm.
+There are powerful ideas, such as parallel-time adaptive computation and MCTS-styled approaches, that may emerge as this paradigm is adopted.

 Geiping et al. [^13] use truncated BPTT (i.e., backprop only the last iteration) which is efficient to train, however comes with severe performance penalties.
 While the `n + k` style training recipe works for extrapolating to OOD iterations, it's clearly not ideal.